 The Scylla team is pleased to announce the release of Scylla Enterprise 2018.1.5, a production-ready Scylla Enterprise minor release.
-Scylla Enterprise 2018.1.5 is a bug fix release for the 2018.1 branch, the latest stable branch of Scylla Enterprise.
+Scylla Enterprise 2018.1.5 is a bug fix release for the 2018.1 branch, the latest stable branch of our enterprise NoSQL database offering.
 In addition to bug fixes, 2018.1.5 includes major improvements in single partition scans.
 For more details, refer to the Efficient Query Paging blog post.

 - More about Scylla Enterprise here.

 Scylla Enterprise customers are encouraged to upgrade to Scylla Enterprise 2018.1.5 in coordination with the Scylla support team.
 Note that the downgrade procedure from 2018.1.5, if required, is slightly different from previous releases.
 For instructions, refer to the Downgrade section in the Upgrade guide.